 27200.
 Policy Reform.
 PQ: ECON 20000 or PBPL 22200.
 Policy makers are rarely in a position to design policy on a tabula rasa; rather, there is a preexisting policy in place, and the job of policy makers is to consider amendments to this status quo.
 Policy reforms exhibit similarities, and these general features can be identified and analyzed.
 Questions addressed include: What policies are selected for reform?
 Why are necessary reforms often delayed?
 What is the basis for frequent claims about the futility of proposed policy reforms?
 What role does the evasion of existing policies have on policy reform?
-How and, in what manner, does crisis engender reform?
+How, and in what manner, does crisis engender reform?
 J. Leitzel.
 Spring.

 27300.
 Regulation of Vice. (=ECON 27300) PQ: ECON 20000.
 This course concerns government policy with respect to the traditional vices of drinking, smoking, gambling, illicit sex, and the recreational use of drugs.
 Among the policies considered are prohibition, taxation, treatment, decriminalization, and legalization.
 The intellectual framework employed to evaluate various policies is primarily economic, though other disciplines are also drawn upon.
 J. Leitzel.
 Spring.
+Not offered 2003-04; will be offered 2004-05.